Market intelligence for international student recruitment from ICEF

 • The time limits imposed by the new rule are impractical for many students.
 Because most students will need to extend their stay beyond the four-year limit imposed by the rule, this opens the door to processing delays and, most significantly, uncertainty in the student's academic pathway.

-Because of its significance, the response from US educators and stakeholders has been considerable.
+Because of the rule's significance, the response from US educators and stakeholders has been considerable.
 The proposed rule was published in the Federal Register on 28 August 2025 with a tight 30-day public comment period that closed on 29 September 2025.
 Even within that short window, the filing attracted more than 15,700 comments, the overwhelming majority of which were in opposition.

 In its comment, for example, NAFSA said the proposed rule "would replace a proven, flexible policy that has served the nation, international students, and exchange visitors for decades with a policy that is duplicative, burdensome and creates uncertainty."